 Goals are usually general and open to interpretation, allowing for various ways to achieve them.
 However, objectives are specific, measurable, and have clear criteria for success.

 A goal is a destination; objectives are your map or directions.
-Consider objectives as checkpoints on your journey to reaching your goal.
+Consider objectives as checkpoints on the way to reaching your goal.
 Objectives should be realistic and achievable within a certain timeframe to effectively track progress.

 Here’s an example of how these two concepts might work together: